 Greg is a past president of the Montgomery Trial Lawyers Association and has been on the executive committee for the Alabama Trial Lawyers Association for a number of years.
 Greg is a member of the board of directors for the Attorney's Information Exchange Group (AIEG).
 He also is currently the chairman of the journal committee of the Alabama Association for Justice (AAJ) and serves on the AAJ Board of Directors.
-He is a member of the Montgomery County Bar Association, the Bullock/Barbour County Bar Association, Toqueville Society, and a Member of Citizens 100.
+He is a member of the Montgomery County Bar Association, the Bullock/Barbour County Bar Association and the Toqueville Society.
 Greg enjoys taking on the giant corporations on behalf of people who have been seriously injured, especially in difficult and technical cases.

 Greg is also involved in the revitalization of downtown Montgomery.
 He and Jere Beasley have renovated old buildings in Montgomery's entertainment district.
 The development (AlleyStation.com) includes restaurants, retail and loft apartments.

 He is married to the former Jane Anne Howell of Lafayette, Ala., and they have two children.
 Tracy Williford, married to T.J.
 Williford, resides in Montgomery, Ala.
-They have a daughter, Avery, and son, John Mills.
+They have two daughters, Avery and Collins, and one son, John Mills.
 The Allens' son Evan is also a lawyer, having earned his J.D. from Faulkner University's Thomas Goode Jones School of Law in 2012.
 He practices in Beasley Allen’s Personal Injury section.
 He is married to Cameron, and they have one son, Rawlins.
-The Allens attend Eastern Hills Baptist Church and Frazer United Methodist Church in Montgomery.
+The Allens attend Frazer United Methodist Church in Montgomery.

 - Alabama and U.S. District Court, Middle, Southern and Northern District of Alabama